XKaguya/LenovoLegionToolkit/README.md

 No, it isn't possible to customize how the fan works in power modes other than Custom.

-#### Why can't I switch to Performance or Custom Power Mode on battery?
+#### Why can't I switch to Performance, Extreme or Custom Power Mode on battery?

 Starting with version 2.11.0, LLT's behavior was aligned with Vantage and Legion Zone and it does not allow using them without an appropriate power source.